Inquiry launched into cryptocurrencies

 “The distributed ledger technology that supports digital currencies is said to have significant transformative potential, not least within the financial services sector,” she said.

 Alison McGovern MP, Member of the Treasury Committee, added: “This inquiry comes at the right time, as regulators and governments wrestle with recent events in cryptocurrency markets.
-New technology offers the economy potential gains, but as recently demonstrated, it may also bring substantial risks.
+New technology and wallets such as the Ledger Nano S vs X offers the economy potential gains, but as recently demonstrated, it may also bring substantial risks.

 “It is time that Whitehall and Westminster understood cryptocurrency better, and thought more clearly about the policy environment for blockchain technology.”